Hybrid Deployment

 |---|---|

 global.domain.host | Your domain.
-Used to build the run ingress hostname (willow.<domain>) and the service's BASE_URL. |
+Combined with the run ingress.subdomain to build the run ingress hostname (<subdomain>.<domain>) and the service's BASE_URL. |

 global.org | Your org slug.
 Must match the SaaS org exactly.
 Used for org identification across all run operations. |